davidkimai/Symbolic-Residue/README.md

 ### “The most interpretable signal in a language model is not what it says—but where it fails to speak.”
 ## Abstract

 This repository presents the first interpretability suite powered by failure, not completion—designed to diagnose neural failure modes in transformer-based language models.
-The recursive shell framework isolates misalignment patterns across autoregressive generation, value head collapse, and instruction interference—operating analogously to biological knockout experiments in cognitive research.
+The recursive shell framework isolates misalignment patterns across autoregressive generation, value head collapse, instruction interference, and more—operating analogously to biological knockout experiments in cognitive research.

 Each shell targets a specific failure mechanism embedded in latent symbolic commands.
 Null or contradictory outputs are not implementation errors, but symbolic residues: "neural traces"—revealing circuit-level attribution dynamics through intentional collapse.